Saruspete/ammlib/README.md

 - packable: generates a single packed script with the required modules for embbedding

+## Why such a huge library in shell ?

+The most often heard misconception is *if your shell script is more than 100 lines, you should switch to another langage*.
+This is mostly because people don't read the man, don't check the underlying rules of a langage, and have a lazyness bias.

+The shell is the most common langage on any machine, created to call other executables and parsing strings.
+Because of its old age, availability and simplicity, its defaults differs from what we would expect from our moderns langages: if you think you must prefix your variables with the function name, it's because you don't declare them with "typeset" or "declare", which give them global visibility.

+There's a few of these habits to get, and you'll see bash is just like any other scripting langage.

+I wouldn't use Shell to create a web server, and I wouldn't use python or perl to call many other executables.

 ## General Requirements and targeted environment

 ### Target systems